enrique-bustamante/Group2_Cardiovascular_Project/technology.md

 Pandas to convert data into a dataframe for data preprocessing and transformation.
 Additional Python modules will be added for statistical analysis, machine learning processing, etc.

 ## Database Storage
 Postgres SQL - PG Admin is the database storage for the raw and cleaned data.
 For our given dataset we have one table to reference therefore our ERD is a simple table with assigned data types.
-For deliverable week 1 we have imported our actual dataset and no sample data was used.
+For deliverable week 1 we have imported our actual dataset and no sample data was used. <br>
 ![](Resources/QuickDBD-export.png)
 ![](Resources/Database_Import.JPG)